-When it comes to heating and cooling your home, homeowners usually enjoy opening their monthly energy bill to realize that it’s not as much as they expected.
+When it comes to heating and cooling your home, everyone enjoys opening their monthly energy bill to realize that it’s not as much as they expected.
 After all, who doesn’t like saving money?
-As a homeowner, knowing can be half the battle, and in this case, understanding the most used HVAC energy efficiency ratings can help you save money when it comes time to get rid of your current system.
+As a homeowner, knowing can be half the battle, and in this case, understanding the most common HVAC energy efficiency ratings can help you save money when the time comes to get rid of your current system.

 Heating Seasonal Performance Factor (HSPF)*

 HSPF is the rating used to measure the energy efficiency of the heating part of your heat pump over one heating season.
-A larger HSPF rating means that the system is running at a more efficient level than a lower rating.
+A larger HSPF rating indicates that the system is functioning at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with the greatest efficiency.

 Seasonal Energy Efficiency Ratio (SEER)*